 Some other newborn cover options your might consider but I don’t have: Blueberry Mini Coverall, Buttons Newborn, Thirsties sized covers (XS – XL options), Bummi’s Super Whisper, Imagine Baby Newborn, Nicki’s Diaper Cover, Tots Bot Peenut, Tidy Tots Newborn Cover.

 I started my cloth diapering journey with newborn covers and prefold diapers.

-2 some year ago when Little Man was still in utero, I choose newborn covers and prefold diapers because it was economical.
+Two years ago when Little Man, I choose newborn covers and prefold diapers because it was economical.
 It seemed like an efficient way to start cloth diapering.
 Little did I know, I love every moment of the cloth diaper experience.